diodechain/website/index.md

   title: Why choose Diode for executive protection?
   heading: Protects your organization, and yourself, from risks of harm
   solutions:
-  - title: Regulatory Compliance
+  - title: Guarantee Privacy
-    icon: icons/app.svg
+    icon: icons/vault.svg
-    content: With privacy laws like GDPR and HIPAA, and oversight by regulatory authorities including the SEC, HHS, and U.S. Attorneys General, it is key that you do everything possible to avoid a breach of protected data.
+    content: Executives collaborate with trusted advisors every day.
+In your line of work, it is essential that those discxussions and documents remain strictly private.
     button:
       title: Request Demo
       class: "btn--blank btn--arrow"